dean6969/Electricity-bill-prediction-R-machine-learning-A-B-testing/README.md

-# Applied data analysis 5149
+# Predict Bike-Sharing need in Metropolitan Area

 <img src="https://i.imgur.com/Q59tXx6.png" width="500">

 In this part we implement different machine learning models to find the best one.
-They were developed on the unit FIT5149 on the Master of Data Science from Monash University.
+How bike could be predict needed in Metro area.
 ## Installation

 Use the function `install.packages()`to install needed packages.